sendbird/SyncManager-iOS-Swift/README.md

 end
 ```

-2. Install the SendBird SyncManager framework through CocoaPods.
+2. Install the Sendbird SyncManager framework through CocoaPods.

 ```bash
 pod install
 ```

-3. Update the SendBird SyncManager framework through CocoaPods.
+3. Update the Sendbird SyncManager framework through CocoaPods.

 ```bash
 pod update SendBirdSyncManager
 ```

-Now you can see the installed SendBird SyncManager framework by inspecting `YOUR_PROJECT.xcworkspace`.
+Now you can see the installed Sendbird SyncManager framework by inspecting `YOUR_PROJECT.xcworkspace`.

 #### Carthage